dl-solarity/hardhat-zkit/README.md

 ## Known limitations

+- There is a typization bug that the typer incorrectly parses public inputs if they are arrays (will be fixed in 0.3.1).
 - Currently the Circom `2.1.8` is used to compile circuits.
 - Temporarily, the only supported proving system is `groth16`.